The Parts Database Query API¶

 All query functions accept a query builder as a (usually optional) positional argument, and additionally accept keyword arguments for all the keys legal for the given category.
 That generally means all base keys as well as any keys specific to that category.

-Passing keys directly to the query function is equivalent to creating a new query object first using add or update on the same keys, except that it is less picky: if the query already has the key it will be updated and otherwise it will be added.
+Passing keys directly to the query function is equivalent to creating a temporary query object first using set on the same keys, and then calling the query function on the temporary query object.

 create-[cat]¶